 Arriving late on your first day gives the wrong first impression.
 You want to start out on the right foot, and you want your immediate supervisor, as well as her manager, to know they made the right decision by hiring you, rather than another candidate with similar qualifications.
 So, give yourself some extra time when you start your commute.
 It is better to arrive too early than too late; if you arrive too early, you can always stop and grab a cup of coffee or pick up a breakfast sandwich if you need to kill some extra time.
 You will feel a lot calmer if you can start your day without feeling rushed.
 It is also a good idea to stay a little bit later if it looks like you are needed.
 There will be a lot to absorb and staying late shows you are a team player.

-Dress for the part.
-People expect professional dress in the healthcare environment.
-Additionally, it is important to interact with people in a professional manner.
+People expect professional dress in the healthcare environment, especially if you work in management.
+So dress professionally.
+Also, it is important to interact with people in a professional manner.
 You want to look people in the eye, smile, give a firm handshake, and employ active listening.
 Refrain from joking around until you know people better.
 For more thorough recommendations, enroll in our course entitled, “How to Learn Professionalism in Healthcare (with REAL-WORLD Examples).”

 Don’t put too much pressure on yourself.
 You won’t learn everything the first day.
 There’s a lot to learn, in terms of the processes and procedures that you need to follow to do the job effectively, so go easy on yourself.
 Ask as many questions as you can think of, and keep a notepad nearby to write down the answers, so you don’t have to ask the same question twice after you receive the answer to your question the first time.
 You don’t want to pester your supervisor with questions but you do need to know what you are supposed to do.
 In addition, asking questions shows you are interested in learning the job.
 If you don’t have a notepad nearby, open your phone and add a note as a memo to yourself.
 When you compile a list of the questions that you asked, and the answers you received (and the person that gave you the answer in case there are any contradictions in the answers you receive), make a copy of your questions and answers and keep them all in a safe place.